jwilsson/AnySlider/README.md

 * showControls (Default true) boolean Initially hide/show controls.
 * showOnHover (Default false) boolean Hide/show controls on hover.
 * speed (Default 400) int The animation time in milliseconds.
 Setting this option to 0 will disable animation.
+* touch (Default true) boolean Whether to enable the ability to swipe between slides.

-Minimum required jQuery version is 1.4.0.
+Minimum required jQuery version is 1.5.0.

 ## License
 Free to use and abuse under the [MIT license](http://www.opensource.org/licenses/mit-license.php).

 ## Changelog
+### 1.4
+* Added the ability to swipe between slides.
+* Increased the minimum required jQuery version to 1.5.
+* Changed the following class names:
+    * prev-arrow to as-prev-arrow
+    * next-arrow to as-next-arrow
+    * active to as-active

 ### 1.3.2
 * Fixed an issue where AnySlider would autoplay when there was only one slide.
 * Added navigation bullets.